apple2accumulator/merlin32/README.md

 There are 2 different make files.

-1. GNUmakefile - Used for Mac, Linux & BSD UNIX
+1. GNUmakefile - Used for Mac, Linux, BSD UNIX, OpenIndiana & Solaris
 2. Makefile - Used for Windows with nmake and MSVC

 The build process is too different between Windows and the other platforms